-In addition to cost, time can be an important factor when making the decision to use in-house or external maintenance providers.
+In addition to cost, time can be an important factor when making the decision between use in-house maintenance and external maintenance providers.
 Having technicians in-house can be an advantage when it comes to response time for a number of reasons.
 First, your technicians are dedicated to doing work for one client - you - and do not need to schedule a new service call in-between other client visits.
 Additionally, these technicians are typically already in the area, or possibly even in the location once an emergency is reported.

 On the other hand, with in-house technicians, time savings could be compromised as the technician team is being staffed up.
 If there is not enough coverage initially, it may take technicians longer to travel from location to location, or they may be held up on other high priority work.
 Third party providers tend to have more specialized technicians that can ensure the problem is fixed efficiently the first time.
 This can be an advantage when it comes to reducing re-work.

 3. Customer Service / Quality Control

-As mentioned above, in-house technicians are dedicated to an individual client, making them more accountable for their work.
+As mentioned above, in-house maintenance technicians are dedicated to an individual client, making them more accountable for their work.
 With the added factor of technicians spending more time at specific locations and with the staff at those locations, the quality of work and overall customer service from these technicians can be increased.

 The caveat to this is if the technicians do not have the proper expertise or training to complete the job.
 Third party providers should ensure that their technicians have the skills necessary to complete the job before they are dispatched.
-With the in-house model, if not enough time is spent to ensure that the technicians have the proper skills, knowledge and resources to perform at a satisfactory level, then the quality of their work may suffer.
+With the in-house maintenance model, if not enough time is spent to ensure that the technicians have the proper skills, knowledge and resources to perform at a satisfactory level, then the quality of their work may suffer.
 Due to this factor, many companies are choosing to continue using third party providers for the specialized work, while only relying on in-house technicians for general maintenance.

 4. Expertise and Core Competency